 AI and SCAPIS

 The sleep medicine research team in Gothenburg has already started working with artificial intelligence (AI) to process data from more than 6,000 research participants in the Swedish CArdioPulmonary bioImage Study (SCAPIS).
-For some time the Gothenburg researchers, working along with Chalmers University of Technology, have also included a doctoral student with a mathematics background, who works with algorithms in data volumes for sleep apnea.
+For some time the researchers, have also included a doctoral student with a mathematics background, who works with algorithms in data volumes for sleep apnea.